|Credit Card||Main Features||Annual Fee||Bankwest Zero Platinum||No Foreign Transaction Fees||$0|

 Why We Like It:

-Even get 10% discount on eligible Qantas flights for up to two bookings per a year for two people on all fare classes (both international and domestic flights) when booked via the Qantas Premier Titanium Concierge.
+Annually, you can take advantage of a 10% discount on eligible Qantas flights for up to two bookings for two people.
+This perk is available on all fare classes across domestic and international flights.
+This travel must be arranged through the Qantas Premier Titanium Concierge, though.

-Both the primary and additional cardholders can take advantage of the 20% bonus Status Credits when you book and pay for eligible Qantas flights using your card.
+Primary and additional cardholders (you can have up to 4) receive 20% bonus Status Credits when booking and paying for eligible Qantas flights using this credit card.

-Finally, when purchasing goods you have purchase protection and 180 days of coverage on eligible purchases worldwide.
+When purchasing goods with your Qantas Premier Titanium card, you get helpful purchase protection along with 180 days of coverage on eligible purchases worldwide.
+This is particularly handy for goods you buy while travelling.

 The minimum income required is $200,000.

-We hope you found our list of best travel credit cards in Australia for 2020 helpful!
-Feel free to comment below with your thoughts on our blog.
+We hope you found our list of the best travel credit cards in Australia for 2021 helpful!
+Feel free to comment below with your thoughts on the blog.

 Kredmo Pty Ltd ACN 624 938 932 is not a credit provider and does not provide personal financial or professional advice or credit assistance.
 Kredmo Pty Ltd is an Australian Credit License holder 518788.
 The information published on this site/page is of a general nature only and does not consider your personal objectives, financial situation or particular needs.
 The information published on this site/page should not be relied upon as a substitute for personal financial or professional advice.
 Kredmo strongly recommends that you seek independent advice before you apply for any product or service, which is described on the site/page...
 Read More